What is hydroponics?

 Big corporations grow and harvest fruits and vegetables in mass numbers.
 The products they sell in supermarkets have tough skins to facilitate machine harvesting, sorting, and shipping.
 They choose seeds for their fast growth and high yields – flavor and nutritional content are secondary concerns.

-Also, the large-scale grower harvest their plants before they are ripe to ensure a longer shelf life.
+Also, the large-scale growers harvest their plants before they are ripe to ensure a longer shelf life.
 They sacrifice quality for quantity.

 Hydroponic fruits and vegetables have higher nutritional value and superior flavor.
 You can buy hydroponic vegetables in the gourmet sections of supermarkets at higher prices, but you can instead grow your own for significantly less.